campusrover/fiducial_pick_and_place/README.md

 were:

 1. `tf2` for managing coordinate frames and transforms;
-2. `aruco_detect` for fiducial detection; and
+2. `aruco_detect` for fiducial recognition; and
 3. `interbotix_xs_modules` for arm manipulation.

-Besides the above, the `tf` package was used to convert quaternion rotations into Euler angles, and the `camera_calibration` package was used to calibrate the usb camera for fiducial detection.
+Besides the above, the `tf` package was used to convert quaternion rotations into Euler angles, and the `camera_calibration` package was leveraged to calibrate the usb camera for fiducial detection.
 Finally, the project relied on `numpy` to calculate the distance between the origins of two coordinate frames.

 ## Why

-This project was developed in the Brandeis Robotics Lab to help students of COSI 119A: Autonomous Robotics learn how to use the PX-100 Arm.
+This project was developed in the Brandeis Robotics Lab as a teaching tool.
+Its aim was to help students of Brandeis's COSI 119A: Autonomous Robotics learn how to use the PX-100 Arm.

 ## How

 ### Overview

-The source code, found under the `src` directory, consists of two
+The source code, found in the `src` directory, can be divided into two
 groups:

 1. tf2 broadcasters: the files whose names terminate in `_broadcaster.py` make up this group.
-Each publishes a coordinate frame and attaches it to the tf tree which, roughly speaking, helps the program determine the relative position of objects (the arm's gripper, the fiducials, the cargo, etc.)
+Each file publishes a coordinate frame and attaches it to the tf tree which, roughly speaking, helps the program determine the relative position of the physical objects used in the project (the fixed fiducial, the camera, the cargo, the drop-off zone, etc.).
-2. arm controllers: the files whose names end in `_controller.py` are part of this group.
-Here, the cargo pickup and place logic is implemented entirely in the `arm_controller.py` file.
+2. arm controllers: the two files whose names end in `_controller.py` form this group.
+Of the two, it is the `arm_controller.py` file that contains the entirety of the cargo pickup and place logic.

 ### The TF Tree

-This is what the tf tree looks like:
+This is what the tf tree of the project looks like:

 <p align="center">
     <kbd>